Shakespeare on the Common 2017: Romeo & Juliet

 Boston Common, Boston, MA, 02116 map

-- Two Gentlemen of Verona can be easily viewed by several thousand people, but the closest seats are often taken early in the evening, so we recommend arriving early if you wish to be very close to the stage.
+- Romeo & Juliet can be easily viewed by several thousand people, but the closest seats are often taken early in the evening, so we recommend arriving early if you wish to be very close to the stage.

 - Shows are cancelled in cases of heavy rain or lightning storms, so audiences can check-in with the Weather Hotline (617-426-0863 ext.
 7) 1 or 2 hours before the show for cancellation announcements.